thinkty/homepage/about.md

 ---
+layout: single

+namespace: about
 permalink: /about/
-layout: single
+permalink_ko: /소개/
 ---

-{% tf about/about.md %}
+{% translate_file about/about.md %}